stepleton/cameo/aphid/selector/MANUAL.md

 The rest of this section describes all of the keyboard commands.

-### B(oot
+### B(oot and S(elect

-The **Boot** command causes the Cameo/Aphid to switch its current hard drive image to the one selected in the catalogue display, then to attempt to boot the Lisa from that hard drive image.
+The **Select** command causes the Cameo/Aphid to switch its current hard drive image to the one selected in the catalogue display.
+The **Boot** command does the same, then attempts to boot the Lisa from that hard drive image.

 When the Cameo/Aphid switches to a different hard drive image, this means that all reads and writes to the emulated hard drive will access data from the